Emily Bishop: Storylines

 Norris' half-brother Ramsay Clegg (Andrew Sachs) arrives after them not seeing each for many years.
 Emily tries to get Norris to forgive Ramsay before his return to Australia, and in doing so begins to fall for the man.
 She is very upset when he departs the Street, and is later shocked when he dies suddenly on his flight home.
 She condemns Norris for treating Ramsay in the cold manner that he did.
 Emily later forgives Norris for his treatment of Ramsay.
 Emily took in Tracy (now played by Kate Ford) and her daughter Amy Barlow (Elle Mulvaney) as lodgers in her front parlour, after they were made homeless.
 However, she kicks them out after Tracy deliberately ruins Ernest's pair of shoes mistakenly believing that they belong to Norris.
-Emily told Norris of her ambition to do charity work in Peru and to see her nephew, Spider again, she booked a flight and she departed the street.
+Emily tells Norris of her ambition to do charity work in Peru and to see her nephew, Spider again.
+She books a flight and she departs the street in January 2016.

-In early-2018, Ken Barlow (William Roache) told Sophie Webster (Brooke Vincent) that Emily was back in the country, to look after a sick Freda in Edinburgh.
-In April, Mary Taylor (Patti Clare) mentions to her son Jude Appleton (Paddy Wallace) and his wife Angie (Victoria Ekanoye) that Norris has visited Emily in Scotland.
-On 9 October 2019, Emily spoke to Ken via Skype to wish him a happy eightieth birthday.
-In September 2021, Ken called Emily to inform her that Norris had died of a stroke.
+In 2018, Ken Barlow (William Roache) tells Sophie Webster (Brooke Vincent) that Emily is back in the United Kingdom to look after a sick Freda Burgess (Ali Briggs) in Edinburgh.
+Mary Taylor (Patti Clare) mentions to her son Jude Appleton (Paddy Wallace) and his wife Angie (Victoria Ekanoye) that Norris has visited Emily in Scotland.
+In 2019, Emily speaks to Ken via Skype to wish him a happy eightieth birthday.
+In 2021, Ken calls Emily to inform her that Norris has died of a stroke.